basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 That changes the migration footgun.
 The off-box unlock path has to survive the cutover, and I still want an independent passphrase recovery path for manual unlocks.

-## What I like about this workflow

-This migration is the clearest example yet of why I want infrastructure in text.

-An AI agent inspected the live TrueNAS box.
-It produced a NixOS scaffold.
-Another review pass found missing replication behavior, SMB differences, Incus recovery gaps, and monitoring regressions.
-The human-intent parts stayed explicit instead of being blindly copied from the live system.
-Then we encoded the dangerous storage assumption as a VM test.

-This is not "vibe sysadmin."

-It is closer to code review:

-1. Inspect the current system.
-2. Convert the desired parts to code.
-3. Review the diff.
-4. Ask another model to review the diff.
-5. Add tests for the scariest assumption.
-6. Write the cutover runbook.
-7. Keep the actual destructive step small and explicit.

-The agent is useful because the system is textual.
-It can read Nix files.
-It can generate a patch.
-It can run `nix build`.
-It can run the VM test.
-It can inspect the generated disko script.
-It can update the PR body.

-Try doing that with a web UI full of hidden state.

 ## Where this leaves TrueNAS

 I still like TrueNAS.